gbroxey/blog/wip5.md

 > **Lemma 3.** A convex lattice polygon with coordinates in $[0, N]$ has at most $O(N^{2/3})$ vertices.

 It turns out, after researching this topic for a while, this sort of idea has been a popular one to study.
-A more flexible theorem was proved by V. I. Arnol'd in a 1980 paper titled _Statistics of Integral Convex Polygons_:
+A more flexible theorem was proved byArnol'd in a paper titled _Statistics of Integral Convex Polygons_:

 > **Lemma 4.** The number of vertices of a convex polygon of area $\mu/2$ with vertices at integral points of the plane does not exceed $16\mu^{1/3}$.

 It's phrased in terms of $\mu$, twice the area of the polygon, since that is necessarily an integer (see [Pick's Theorem][picks]).
 The previous theorem on the number of vertices of a convex lattice polygon follows by noticing that the area of a convex polygon living in $[0, N]^2$ is certainly at most $N^2$, so it must have at most $16*2^{1/3} N^{2/3}$ vertices.

-Another paper by [Stanley Rabinowitz][rabinowitz-convex-ngon-bound] improves the constant term considerably.
-I highly recommend reading the paper, as the result is intriguing and the proof is short and beautiful.
+[Another paper, by Stanley Rabinowitz,][rabinowitz-convex-ngon-bound] improves the constant term considerably.
+I highly recommend reading it, as the result is intriguing and the proof is short and beautiful.
 The obtained result is

 > **Lemma 5.** If $A$ is the area of a convex lattice $n$-gon, then
 >